6 – The astronomical origin of tides

 Coastal tidal currents

-The current that accompanies the slowly turning tide crest in a Northern Hemisphere basin rotates counterclockwise ↺, producing a rotary current in the open portion of the basin.
+The current that accompanies the slowly turning tide crest in a northern Hemisphere basin rotates counterclockwise ↺, producing a rotary current in the open portion of the basin.
 Friction increases in nearshore shoaling waters, so the rotary current changes to an alternating or reversing current that moves into and out of restricted passages along a coast.

 The velocity of rotary currents in the open ocean is usually well below 1 km/h.
 Reversing currents, however, can reach velocities up to 44 km/h in restricted channels such as between islands of coastal waters.